 With a tight band who had honed their chops during countless keggers at Indiana University frat houses and Hoosier roadhouses, Mellencamp channeled Stones-ish rockers such as “A Warmer Place to Sleep” and the jaded “Serious Business”, punk rockabilly Telecaster rave up “Authority Song”, and the dashboard confessional “Play Guitar”, with the rhythmic Top 10 hit “Crumblin’ Down” and the MTV Reagan era-defining classic “Pink Houses”.
-John Mellencamp joins me In the Studio for this classic rock interview on Uh Huh’s thirty-fifth anniversary. –Redbeard
+John Mellencamp joins me In the Studio for this classic rock interview focusing in the affirmative on Uh Huh. –Redbeard